davidradl/flink/docs/content/docs/connectors/table/formats/avro.md

       <td>yes</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
-      <td>The Avro schema string to use as the writer schema for serialization.
+      <td>The Avro schema string to use as the schema for serialization.
 If no schema is provided, Flink converts the table schema to Avro schema.
 The schema provided must match the table schema.</td>
     </tr>
     <tr>
       <td><h5>avro.timestamp_mapping.legacy</h5></td>